mehta-lab/napari-glyphs/README.md

 # napari-glyphs

-A minimal (and slow) working example of glyphs in napari hacked together using the Shapes layer.
+A minimal working example of glyphs in napari hacked together using the Shapes layer.

 ![Flow Chart](demo.gif)